Contributing to Neuraxle¶

 New contributor?
 Follow this checklist to get started right on track:

 [ ] Your local Git username is set to your GitHub username, and your local Git email is set to your GitHub email.
 This is important to avoid breaking the cla-bot and for your contributions to be linked to your profile.
 If at least 1 contribution is not commited properly using the good credentials, the cla-bot will break until your re-commit it.
+Before commiting, change your name and email to the good ones.

 [ ] Use the PyCharm IDE with PyTest to test your code.
 Reformatting your code at every file save is a good idea, using PyCharm’s